HarshitDawar55/Hadoop-v2-MasterNode/README.md

 Dependencies
 ------------

-RedHat Enterprise Linux 8 DVD should be attached to the VirtualBox(specifically in case of using this role to configure in VirtualBox)!
+* Linux DVD Image should be attached to the VirtualBox(specifically in case of using this role to configure in VirtualBox)!
+* If not using this role in Virtual Machine, then make sure that the Linux dvd Image is available at the location **"/dev/cdrom** or **"/dev/sr0""**, if not, then update the path in the line number 11 of the main tasks file.

 Example Playbook
 ----------------